<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Williamsburg

-Most everyone headed to the eastern shores of Virginia has heard of Williamsburg.
+Almost everyone headed to the eastern shore of Virginia has heard of Williamsburg, VA.
 The charming city doesn’t disappoint newcomers or tourists.
-Integral to American history, Williamsburg preserves it heritage, but also has modern attractions.
-Many military families take advantage of their free admission to nearby Busch Gardens.
+Integral to American history, Williamsburg preserves its heritage while also offering modern attractions.
+Many military families also take advantage of free admission to nearby Busch Gardens thanks to the Waves of Honor program.

 “Their special events are amazing.
 Hallow-scream and Christmas Town.
 Christmas Town is gorgeous.
 Get there early and see lights everywhere!
 This is the cleanest and most shaded amusement park I have ever been to.
-It's cleanliness is on the level of Disney's cleanliness.”
+Its cleanliness is on the level of Disney's cleanliness.” -Military Town Advisor Review

 Virginia Beach

 Speaking of the shore, Virginia Beach offers every opportunity to become acquainted with the best of shore life.
-You’ll find traditional beach town offerings, an impressive aquarium, and plenty of options to try seafood from local vendors.
+When looking for things to do in Virginia Beach, you’ll find traditional beach town offerings, an impressive aquarium, and plenty of seafood options from local vendors.
 Enjoying summer nights spent on the boardwalk is a regular pastime for distant and local visitors.

 Portsmouth

-Cruising on a ferry ride and a tour through the Children’s Museum of Virginia-- what more could a kid want from an afternoon out?
-Don’t worry, Portsmouth isn’t all for kids though; a night out for the parents could easily include a quiet dinner and and a lively outdoor concert especially during the First Friday Concert Series.
+Cruising on a ferry ride and a tour through the Children’s Museum of Virginia, what more could a kid want from an afternoon out?
+Don’t worry, Portsmouth isn’t all for kids, though; a night out for the parents could easily include a quiet dinner and a lively outdoor concert, especially during the First Friday Concert Series.

 Chesapeake